D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The **All Users group** contains:

 - cloud-only members
-- directory synchrionized members (hybrid users)
+- directory synchronized members (hybrid users)
 - guest users

-Thsi group is automaticall created in MEID and it is ine of the default groups to which users within the tenant are added when they are created.
+This group is automaticall created in MEID and it is one of the default groups to which users within the tenant are added when they are created.

 **SSPR supports hybrid users that are synchronized from an on-prem AD**.